“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.

-Logistics and supply chain work involves the safe delivery of goods and services to consumers.
-All types of businesses, big and small, need logistics managers to help with inventory and accounts.
-A small business may have one person in charge of these duties, while large corporations have entire logistics and supply chain departments.
+Logistics and supply chain management is emerging as a highly desirable sector for employment, offering scope for career advancement and exciting challenges as the industry keeps pace with technological advances.
+All types of businesses, big and small, need professionals to help them deliver products and services at the right time, place, cost, quantity and quality.
+Small companies may have one person in charge of these duties, while large corporations have entire logistics and supply chain departments.

-Some of the more common job roles within this discipline include analyst, inventory control manager, logistics engineer, production manager, purchasing manager, supply chain manager, systems support manager , customer service manager, global logistics manager and operations director.
-A logistics manager will need to be familiar with various software programs, as that is the most common way to keep track of product movement.
+Some typical job roles include analyst, inventory control manager, logistics engineer, production manager, purchasing manager, supply chain manager, systems support manager, customer service manager, global logistics manager and operations director.
+A logistics manager, for example, will need to be familiar with various software programs, as that is the most common way to keep track of product movement.

-The majority of our supply chain graduates work in manufacturing or for the government, with other opportunities in scientific and technological fields, transportation, or aerospace.
-If you’re interested in working abroad or with an international customer base, advanced jobs in logistics often provide such opportunities.
+Many of our supply chain graduates work in manufacturing or the public sector, with other opportunities in scientific and technological fields, transportation, or aerospace.
+If you're interested in working abroad or with an international customer base, advanced jobs in logistics often provide such opportunities.
 In a globalised economy, many logistics companies work with foreign distributors to conduct business.

-There’s also the option to work as a consultant.
+After graduation, you might also choose to work in consultancy.
 As a consultant, you can work with a variety of different companies, both nationally and abroad, offering tips and strategies on how to streamline processes.

 The fees for a student's course of study will be set for the normal duration of that course subject only to inflationary increases – measured by the Consumer Price Index (CPI) recorded in March each year to take effect for subsequent start dates.